 In some cases, injured individuals, including motorcyclists, do not have to pass this threshold to recover damages for pain and suffering (Scherzer v.
 Beron, 455 So.2d 441, Fla.
 5th DCA 1984).

-If you were injured in an accident and wanted to pursue pain and suffering damages, Florida places the burden on you to prove your injuries.
-The Law Offices of Anidjar & Levine will help you gather proof to substantiate your pain and suffering claim.
+If you were injured in an accident and want to pursue pain and suffering damages, Florida places the burden on you to prove your injuries.
+The Law Offices of Anidjar & Levine can help you gather proof to substantiate your pain and suffering claim.

 Pain and Suffering in Wrongful Death Cases